 ANNA: I really enjoy Demon Love Spell!
 This volume was fun.

-MELINDA: I’m definitely looking forward to more of this!
+MJ: I’m definitely looking forward to more of this!
 It’s pretty adorable.

 SEAN: A Devil And Her Love Song 9 is spinning out its new subplot, and rapidly running out of ways to break up its hero and heroine.
 Will we get more love triangles?
 Will Maria be snarky?
 Will that irritating teacher finally get his comeuppance?
 My guess is yes, yes, and no.